ETL vs. ELT: A Detailed Comparison

 ETL vs ELT

-ETL stands for extract, transform, and load, and it refers to a specific method for formatting and organizing data in a consistent manner so that it can be analyzed for business intelligence.
+ETL stands for extract, transform, and load.
+It refers to a specific method for formatting and organizing data in a consistent manner.
+This way, it can be analyzed for business intelligence.
 ETL is one way to answer the question, “How do we transport the right data from all our software to our data warehouse?”
-The three steps within the ETL process are:
+The three steps within the ETL process are detailed below.

 Extract

 Structured data is pulled from one or more sources in batches.
-The data could come from a variety of different sources and might present itself in several different formats, including JSON or XML.
+The data could come from a variety of different sources.
+Additionally, it could be in several different formats, including JSON or XML.

 Transform